Visiting the Mummification Museum in Luxor, Egypt.

 I spent around 30 minutes exploring the place and didn’t feel rushed by any staff - this made it a much nicer experience.

-This museum is the perfect cheap activity to help to fill your itinerary up, while giving you a break from the heat of exploring the tombs and temples.
+This museum is the perfect cheap activity to help to fill your Egypt itinerary up, while giving you a break from the heat of exploring the tombs and temples.

 Walking between the different sites in Luxor can be difficult in the hotter months, so booking a private tour makes your day more comfortable with private transport between the different places.